 Traditional Assessment vs Assessment for Learning

 Infographic comparing two assessment approaches.
 Traditional Assessment focuses on measuring, grading, and isolated tasks.
-Assessment for Learning (AfL) focuses on promoting learning, feedback, and real-world connections, empowering students.
+Assessment for Learning (AfL) focuses on promoting learning, feedback, and real-world connections, equipping students.

 Assessment Approaches